ea-czech-republic/efektivnialtruismus.cz/README.md

 # The choice
-The choice of the frameworks `boostrap` and `wagtail` is based on ease of use, since there will be probably often a change in who manage the site.
+The choice of the frameworks `bootstrap` and `wagtail` is based on ease of use, since there will be probably often a change in who manage the site.
 Both have strong community and documentation.